R3dFruitRollUp/rascal/README.md

 It is also possible to define the default subreddit and the default sort option in an INI-style configuration file named `.rascalrc` in your HOME directory.
-For instance, it might contain the following:
+For instance, it might contain the following (case-sensitive!):

 ```
 subreddit: programming
 linkSort = controversial
 commentSort: new
+pageComments = True
 ```

 Here is what rascal looks like when started, and when a _self_ link (marked